keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 the KeptnApp issues the `AppDeploySucceeded` event and continues to the next phase.
-If any of these activities fail, the KeptnApp issues the `AppPostDeployEvaluationsErrored` event and terminates the deployment.
+If any of these activities fail, the KeptnApp issues the `AppDeployErrored` event and terminates the deployment.

 ```shell